JackyKLai/directors-notes/README.md

 ### Comments
 You can leave comments on a note by right clicking on it and pressing "Comment."
 Comments can only be left on a note and can't be edited.
 If you don't like what you've entered, you can delete a comment or a note by selecting it and clicking on the "Delete" button.
 ### Tags
 You can assign tags to a note.
-You will need to create tags by going to Manage->Tags before assigning them to your notes.
+You will need to create tags by right clicking anywhere on the tags box and selecting "Add" before assigning them to your notes.
+To delete an existing tag, select it, right click and select "Remove."
 After defining your tags, they will be available as checkboxes.
-You will have access to them once you have selected a note.
+They will become checkable once you have selected a note.
 Using the drop-down menu at the top right corner, you can filter notes based on the tags you assigned to them.
 ### Attachments
 You can attach image files to a note.
 To do this, right click on a note and select "Attach Images."
 If a note already has images attached to it, right clicking on it gives you the "Show Attachments" option.